jasonsbeer/AmigaPCI/TechnicalManual.md

 #### 1.3.2 Kickstart ROMs

-Kickstart ROMs for the Amiga 3000 should be burned to 100ns or faster 27C4096 EPROMs (PLCC-44 footprint) for use by the AmigaPCI.
+Kickstart ROMs for the Amiga 3000 should be burned to 100ns or faster 27C4096 EPROMs for use by the AmigaPCI.
 Original Amiga Kickstart Mask ROMs and EPROMs are not supported.

 <p align="center"><img src="/DataSheets/TimingDiagrams/ROM Cycle.png"></p>